h-w-h/h-w-h.github.io/research.md

 ## Papers ##
+Below is a paper that presents the asynchronous sequential inertial (ASI) algorithm that weaves together convex feasibility problems and asynchronous methods in a simple manner while also introducing inertial terms.
+Additionally, there is a paper on superiorization, which is a heuristic methodology that lies somewhere between the feasibility-seaking and constrained minimization branches of optimization.
+This methodology takes the hypothesis above and provides a general framework that has been shown in many papers to be quite efficacious.
+Although the superiorization method generates a sequence \\(\lbrace u^k \rbrace_{k=1}^\infty \\) that provably converges to a feasibile point, limited results are known regarding the functional values \\(J(u^k)\\) as \\(k\longrightarrow \infty\\).
+See Professor Yair Censor's [webpage](http://math.haifa.ac.il/YAIR/bib-superiorization-censor.html) for a comprehensive bibliography of papers on this topic.
+More results will be shared later this year.

 > H. Heaton and Y. Censor, Asynchronous Sequential Inertial Iterations for Common Fixed Points Problems with an Application to Linear Systems. _Journal of Global Optimization_, Published February 14, 2019.
 DOI:10.1007/s10898-019-00747-4.